Bira/octopus-carnival/_posts/2023-06-10-hells-rebels-3-part-2.md

 banquet points the characters manage to get.
 They need at least 20.
 A party of 5 who arrives properly dressed will start out with 10, and might get a few more from bringing optimal gifts.
-Even so, they will still need to take active part in the banquet and the attending skill challenge in order to succeed at the mission.
+Even so, they will still need to take active part in at least some of the banquet in order to succeed at the mission.
+I'd probably give them a sign that they succeeded once they get enough points.

 If the party succeeds, the Queen might invite the individual who gained them the most points for an intimate night.
 Ties go to the prettiest or most charismatic